 No more dead zones.
 No more buffering. eero is the world’s first WiFi system.
 A set of three euross covers the typical home.
 They work in unison to deliver hyper-fast, super-stable WiFi to every nook of every room.
 Stream video or email friends from anywhere in your home.
 And from your backyard, too.

 Learn how to effectively launch your product on Product Hunt

 Step-by-step guide & workbook for a successful PH launch.

 Create engaging images for your social media posts in 30s.

 It’s hard getting any review but it’s particularly hard getting Yelp reviews.
-They filter many, many more than make it through.
-I have seen filtering rates as hight as 85% of first time reviewers.
+They filter many, many more than making it through.
+I have seen filtering rates as high as 85% of first-time reviewers.
 Unless the reviewer has either lots of Yelp friends or lots of Yelp reviews, their reviews will be nuked.

-Yelp, of course doesn’t want you asking for reviews.
+Yelp, of course, doesn’t want you asking for reviews.
 That is, to some extent, craziness on the part of Yelp and you are going to ask anyway.
-(As a note it’s not against their TOS, it’s just a “recommendation” that you not ask for reviews.)
+(As a note it’s not against their TOS, it’s just a “recommendation” that you do not ask for reviews.)

 So what do you do if you absolutely, unequivocally have to get a few reviews at Yelp?
 Laser sharp targeting of who you ask.

 We all understand the importance of analytics as it relates to website optimization.
 But analytics is only one piece of the complex puzzle—it can let us know there is a problem, but not necessarily what to do in order to diagnose or fix it.
 To understand what’s really happening on your site you have to—as Steve Blank so famously said—“get out of the building” and talk to your users.
 While getting out of the building often involves real-life, face-to-face conversations, it’s also possible—and in fact, essential—to talk to your customers even when you can’t actually leave your seat.
 Let us explain…